Jump to Glossary by letter

 – Location is a measure based on the Australian Statistical Geography Standard (ASGS) classification of remoteness.
 The QILT survey data classify higher education students or graduates as being either from regional/remote or metropolitan areas.
 The combined regional/remote category includes students or graduates from Inner regional, Outer regional, Remote and Very remote areas as defined by the ASGS.
 Geocoding is calculated at the postcode level.
 However, postcodes can be mapped to multiple remoteness categories.
 If a postcode is classified as 75 per cent regional/remote and 25 per cent metropolitan.
 These proportions are used to estimate the number of students or graduates from metropolitan or regional/remote areas that meet the survey characteristics in question.

 - – medium term graduate outcome data are sourced from the Graduate Outcome Survey- Longitudinal (GOS-L).
 GOS-L measures the outcomes of higher education graduates based on a cohort analysis of graduates approximately three years after they completed their course.
-The GOS-L is an ongoing part of the Quality Indicators for Learning and Teaching (QILT) survey suite, commissioned by the Australian Government Department of Education.
+The GOS-L is an ongoing part of the Quality Indicators for Learning and Teaching (QILT) survey suite, commissioned by the Australian Government Department of Education, Skills and Employment.
 For further details about the GOS-L.